ubidots/ubidots-dragino/README.rst

 String              idvari       ID of the variable that you want make request
 ==================  ===========  =============================================

-Get value from Ubidots.
+Gets value from Ubidots.
 Returns a String containing the last value of the variable.

 ubitoken();
 ```````````